AI & Automation

 Why are people so excited about AI, anyway?
 They see its enormous potential to introduce new efficiencies into businesses across industries.

-Here are four of the biggest potential pros for contractors incorporating AI into their work.
+Here are four of the biggest potential pros for service businesses incorporating AI into their work.

 1. More time to focus on what you do best

-Construction is a hands-on industry.
+Home services and home improvement are hands-on industries.
 The more administrative tasks you can automate, the more time you have to spend on the high-value work you’re uniquely qualified to do: talking to clients, connecting with prospects, and spending time on-site.

 Let’s take email as an example.
 The average US worker spends nearly two-and-a-half hours every day answering work emails.
 Imagine if AI could reduce that time by even 10%.
 That would give you more than an hour back in each work week.
 Imagine what you could do with that time!